 The Three Most Important Business Lessons I Ever Learned.

-My first job is doing landscape installation, I’m making $23,000 a year, I’m getting married, and I’m looking for a way to make more money when… opportunity strikes.
+My first job is doing landscape installation, I’m making $23,000 a year, and I’m looking for a way to make more money when… opportunity strikes.

-My wife’s grandparents give us a wedding present of $1,000.
+A friend of mine gave me a present of $1,000.
 So I take $300 of it and buy 1 gallon pots, dirt and liners and I make 600 jasmine.
 Then I sell them to the landscaper I’m working for.
 That nets me about $1,000 and teaches me the first great lesson I learned in business: You can make more money if you use your hands and your head.

 I reinvest my profits and my first company, G&S Nursery, is born in 1995.
 Later that year, I leave working for the landscaper and go looking for a pay raise.
 I land a new job selling bolts for this man Mark’s company.
 Instead of a pay raise, he talks me into a pay cut!
 (No good business lesson in that).